What Is Productivity?

 In the same vein, productivity is relationship of real output (goods and services) to real input.
 It is a measure of efficiency—a ratio between output and input.

-Likewise, it is a measure of the relationship between resources used and output produced.
+Likewise, productivity is a measure of the relationship between resources used and output produced.
 It is a ratio of efficiency in producing goods and services, and it is a ratio between effectiveness and cost.

 Also, productivity is a measure of the relationship between output and input in a work situation.
 It is the effective use of resources in the generation of goods and services.
 It involves reaching the highest level of performance with a relatively low level of spending.